fastrgv/AdaGate/README.md

 Uses the Ada programming language and modern OpenGL methods, with textures, shaders and uniforms.
 Compiles and runs on Windows, GNU/Linux and Mac OSX systems.

-Focusing on portability, transparency, and open source freedom, this project relies exclusively on F.O.S.S. tools:  a thin SDL2 binding from Dan Vazquez (modified), a thin OpenGL binding from "Lumen", a PNG reader by Stephen Sanguine, SFML-Audio with a homebrew binding, and a GNAT compiler.
+Focusing on portability, transparency, and open source freedom, this project relies exclusively on F.O.S.S. tools:  a thin SDL2 binding from Dan Vazquez (modified), a thin OpenGL binding from "Lumen", a PNG reader by Stephen Sanguine & Dimitry Anisimkov, SFML-Audio with a homebrew binding, and a GNAT compiler.

 This is one of the most functionally advanced demonstrations of "modern" OpenGL using Ada to be published as a complete F.O.S.S. application.
 By "functionally advanced", it is meant that the code is focused on comprehensibility and completeness rather than elegance.
 Further development of structure and style is left as an exercise for the coding student.